Racism in association football: Europe

 In European association football, there is racism operating at the institutional and fan cultural levels.
 In England, the upper levels of authority are majority white and give jobs as coaches or other positions to other already-known white men rather than making public job postings.
 Stereotypes about coaches of colour, that they are more physical than intellectual, limit the accessibility of people of colour into the football industry.
 There are also legislative restrictions that limit the number of 'non-citizens' within a team in ⅓ of the countries in the EU, specifically targeting certain minorities.
 Therefore, there is 'invisible centrality of whiteness' that permeates the upper levels of the football system.

 The stereotypes also apply to the players and prevent them from being treated well during matches, as seen in the racist chants heard during matches.
 South Asian players are considered "static" and "homogenous" while black players are considered to be "'difficult', 'bad tempered' and 'lacking in social etiquette" by clubs in Netherlands.
 Minority groups are expected to leave behind their cultural identities when joining a team and are encouraged to conform to the dominant norms perpetuated by white culture.
 And once the players are able to break into the system, it is difficult for them to work their way up into management or coaching.
 Within local areas such as Amsterdam, a sort of neighborhood nationalism develops that also contributes to this discrimination towards players of different origins.

 There have been a few groups who have attempted to assuage the problem of racial discrimination in European football such as the UEFA (Union of European Football Associations) who held a seminar in Amsterdam encouraging racial equality in the industry with attendees from countries across Europe.
 A campaign called 'Let's Kick Racism Out of Football' was launched in 1993 in Britain to also increase awareness and facilitate dialogue about the issue.

+Albania

+In July 2024, Albania was one of seven countries who were sanctioned by UEFA following racism from their fans during Euro 2024.

+Austria

+In July 2024, Austria was one of seven countries who were sanctioned by UEFA following racism from their fans during Euro 2024.

 Azerbaijan

 In November 2020, UEFA fined Azerbaijani club Qarabağ FK €100,000 after the club's PR and media manager Nurlan Ibrahimov made a hate speech on social network calling to "kill all the Armenians, old and young, without distinction" amid the Nagorno-Karabakh war.
-UEFA also announced that it has life banned the Qarabağ official for the "racist and other discriminatory conduct” targeting Armenians.
+UEFA also announced that it has life banned the Qarabağ official for the "racist and other discriminatory conduct" targeting Armenians.
 Subsequently Ibrahimov was declared wanted in Armenia.

+In November 2025, English club Chelsea said that their academy players had been racially abused by fans in a match against FK Qarabag.